|

-A number of antibiotics is reported dangerous
+A number of antibiotics is reported dangerous in rabbits.

-that is naturally present in the cecum and the intestines of the rabbit, is
+is naturally present in the cecum and the intestines of the rabbit, is

 disrupted.
 This situation enables pathogenic bacteria, such as Clostridium